 Written unseen examinations

 Full citation is not expected in written unseen examinations such as those taken at the end of the year for Part II and III.
-The Senior Examiners will discuss this at the respective Part II and III meetings in October.
+The Senior Examiners will discuss this at the respective Part II and III meetings the Michaelmas Term.

 If you still have questions, you should talk to your supervisors and /or Director of Studies and/or the course organisers.